shivansh/smoketestsuite/README.md

 ### Instructions
 * The directory `tool/groff` should be populated with the relevant groff scripts before proceeding.
 These scripts are available in the FreeBSD src tree.
-  **NOTE:** It should be noted that the directory [generated_tests](generated_tests) is already populated.
+  **NOTE:** It should be noted that the directory [generated_tests](tool/generated_tests) is already populated with demo-tests.
 Unless testing, there won't be a need to proceed to the next step.

 * Execute the following commands inside [tool](tool) -
   ```